Bort-Millipede/PS2Linux_BrainDump/Software Installation/Toolchain/README.md

 It is recommended that a virtual machine be created for this.
 A VM with 1 CPU, 512MB RAM, and a 20GB Hard disk seems to be sufficient.
 The most successful operating system for this seems to be RedHat (not RHEL) 8.
 ISOs for this can be downloaded from [here](https://legacy.redhat.com/pub/redhat/linux/8.0/en/iso/i386/) (only discs 1-3 should be required).

 When installing RedHat 8, it is recommended to install a console-based system with X installed but not Gnome or KDE.
 This system can then be accessed via SSH.
-Installing this kind of system can be accomplished by selecting "Custom" as the installation type.
+Installing this kind of system can be accomplished by selecting ```Custom``` as the installation type.
 Packages from the following categories will likely be selected:
 * Development Tools
 * Dialup Networking Support
 * Editors